 Estate tax laws have changed significantly in recent years, leading many to question whether trusts are an outdated way to transfer wealth.
-After all, the Tax Cuts and Jobs Act that passed at the end of 2017 (the “2017 Tax Act”) doubled the estate tax exemption to $11.2 million per person.
+After all, the Tax Cuts and Jobs Act that passed at the end of 2017 (the “2017 Tax Act”) doubled the estate tax exemption, which increased to $11.4 million per person in 2019.
 This followed other significant changes established by the American Taxpayer Relief Act of 2012 (the “2012 Tax Act”) — including “portability,” which allows a surviving spouse to utilize the portion of the federal estate tax exemption that a deceased spouse may not have carved out in his or her own estate documents.

 Even with these changes in place, trusts still may play a critical role, both for taxable estates and for those estates under the taxable threshold.

 Nontax benefits of trusts

 Once considered as onerous structures useful only for the very wealthy, trusts may offer many potential nontax benefits to consider, including:

 Asset protection.
 Protecting inherited assets can become an issue for the beneficiary, especially if a judgment is issued against him or her in a lawsuit.
 One way to provide some form of creditor protection for those assets is by using a trust.
 For example, assets left outright to a child or spouse can become commingled with his or her own assets, and those assets can be used to satisfy a judgment against that beneficiary.
 In contrast, trusts can provide a form of creditor protection for inherited assets because assets held in a discretionary trust are much more difficult for a creditor to access to satisfy a claim.